 - Calcium – 46.4mg/100mg

-Wax worms are small white-colored worms that are an excellent occasional treat insect to offer bearded dragons.
+Wax worms (Amazon) are small white-colored worms that are an excellent occasional treat insect to offer bearded dragons.
 These worms should not be a staple food item, because they tend to be high in fat content.

 Feed an adult bearded dragon no more than five to six wax worms per day.
 Feeding too many wax worms can lead to obesity issues later in the bearded dragon’s life.